 The status of ICT access and use in the county is low, especially among households.
-Approximately 42.5 per cent of the population aged 3 years and above own a mobile phone which is lower than the national average of 47.3 per cent.
-The perception of that the individual does not need to use the internet, lack of knowledge and skills on internet are the leading reasons that the people of in the County don't have internet connection.

-In the new normal driven COVID-19, the County will fast track implementation of various projects to ensure business continuity and build resilience of the County against future pandemics and disasters including.
+Approximately 42.9 per cent of the population aged 3 years and above own a mobile phone which is above the national average of 47.3 per cent The perception that individuals do not need to use the internet and lack of knowledge and skills on internet are the leading reasons that the people of in the County don't have internet connection.
+In the new normal driven COVID-19, the County will fast track the implementation of various projects to ensure business continuity and build resilience of the County against future pandemics and disasters including.

-- (i) Support programmes in partnership with the private sector that will enable households acquire ICT assets such as smart phones and laptops and increase mobile phone ownership from 42.5 per cent to 100 per cent in line with the global agenda for Universal Access to Mobile Telephony1 - (ii) Harness the power of technology and use innovative solutions to bridge the gender digital divide and promote technology adoption in daily socio-economic activities. - (iii) Collaborate with the Communications Authority and telecom service providers to utilize the Universal Service Fund2 as a "last resort" in providing ICT access in remote areas where market forces fail to expand access. - (iv) The IT personnel in public primary schools can be deployed to support the development of ICT competence and skills among the public. - (v) Enhance internet connectivity to public buildings and key trade centres to boost e-commerce especially for MSMEs in trade and business.
+- (i) Support programmes in partnership with the private sector that will enable households acquire ICT assets such as smart phones and laptops and increase mobile phone ownership from the low of 42.9 per cent to 100 per cent in line with the global agenda for Universal Access to Mobile Telephony1 - (ii) Collaborate with the Communications Authority and telecom service providers to utilize the Universal Service Fund2 as a "last resort" in providing ICT access in remote areas where market forces fail to expand access. - (iii) Promote technology transfer and diffusion by collaborating with IT personnel in Universities to support the development of ICT competence and skills among the public and bolster a digital economy. - (iv) Harness the power of technology and use innovative solutions to bridge the gender digital divide. - (v) Enhance internet connectivity to public buildings and key trade centers to boost e-commerce especially for MSMEs in trade and business.
 The NOFBI programme can be expanded to the subcounty administrative units to further enable deployment of e-governance solutions.
-Develop an ICT based document management system for appropriate records and documentation management as outlined in the County Integrated Development Plan (CIDP) 2018-2022.